nsidc/pmesdr/ref/README.txt

 beam number for region (1=19H, 2=19V, 3=22V, 4=37H, 5=37V, 6=85H, 7=85V) - this is for SSMI/I
 number of SIR iterations for this channel

-The end of file flag is not required, but may be put at the end of the full set of region definitions There should be no blank lines in the .def file

-0 (end of file flag)